hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 <a id="scan-proxy"></a>
 **3.iv.
 Use any tool via Socks Proxy**

+### Create a tunnel from the target to your workstation using gsocket:
 On the target's network:
 ```sh
 ## Create a SOCKS proxy into the target's network.